Another day, another record: Tesla shares hit US$900

 TOKYO/SEOUL: Shares of Tesla Inc surged 15per cent on Tuesday to hit the US$900 mark, extending a stunning rally that has more than doubled the company's market value since the start of the year as more investors bet on Chief Executive Elon Musk's vision.

-The latest surge was partly fueled by Panasonic Corp saying on Monday its automotive battery venture with Tesla was in the black for the first time.
+The latest surge was partly fuelled by Panasonic Corp saying on Monday its automotive battery venture with Tesla was in the black for the first time.

 Some analysts have attributed the rally to short covering as well.
 Short interest in Tesla stood at 13.8per cent as of Jan.
 30, according to Refinitiv data.